cern-eos/eos/doc/configuration/http_tpc.rst

-To trigger a HTTP transfer using a Macaroon token, we first need to acquire a Macaroon from the EOS MGM endpoint using our X509 certificate and then use this macarron to authenticate/authorize the transrer.
+To trigger a HTTP transfer using a Macaroon token, we first need to acquire a Macaroon from the EOS MGM endpoint using our X509 certificate and then use this macarron to authenticate/authorize the transfer.
 The macaroon token will embed the username from the X509 certificate (or the mapped identity from the "grid map file)" so that when the token request is issued the client identity on the server side will be mapped to this username.

+.. :caption: Requesting a macaroon using a X509 certificate.

 .. code-block:: bash
-   :caption: Requesting a macaroon using a X509 certificate.

    # Make sure the following environment variables point to the client
    # certificate and private key